Alphabet inches closer to $2 trln market value after blowout results

 By Akash Sriram and Subrat Patnaik

-Feb 2 (Reuters) - Google-parent Alphabet Inc GOOGL.O inched closer to joining peers Apple AAPL.O and Microsoft MSFT.O in the elite $2 trillion market valuation club as the search giant's shares surged 10% on Thursday after another blowout quarter.
+Feb 2 (Reuters) - Google-parent Alphabet Inc GOOGL.Omoved closer to joining peers Apple AAPL.O and Microsoft MSFT.O in the elite $2 trillion market valuation club as the search giant's shares surged 8% on Wednesday after another blowout quarter.

-The gains, if they hold, could be the biggest single-day gain for the stock since 2015, easing some of the concerns around Big Tech valuation that triggered a sector-wide selloff in the past few days.
+The gains, if they hold, could be the biggest single-day surge for the stock in nearly two years, easing some of the concerns around Big Tech valuation that triggered a sector-wide selloff in the past few weeks.

 "The technology sector started 2022 with some of the biggest question marks over it since the dotcom crash more than two decades ago," said Russ Mould, investment director at AJ Bell.